- Cotton Short Good Luck Banner (#GLBS)

 7. Prepare your dye bath with the Fuchsia Red #13 Procion dye using the tub dyeing method.
 Place the banner in the dye bath and stir occasionally.
 Follow the tub dyeing directions.
 Rinse out excess dye, hand wash in Kieralon with very warm water.

 8. Place the banner in boiling water loosely.
 Place rocks to hold fabric below surface and keep temperature on low for 30 mins.
 Turn off heat and let cool overnight.
 You should see a layer of wax on the surface of the water by the next day.
 Remove the wax and lift material out of the container and rinse.
 If there is any wax left on the fabric you can do the boil method again or try removing the wax by ironing the fabric between two sheets of absorbent paper or scrap fabric.

 10. After your banner is dried you may want to add some sparkle.
-We took the Jones Tones Glitter Glue and Jones Tones Glitter Paint, outlined the star of the banner's tail and sprinkled the glitter on it. - Put it up in your front yard to let them know where the party is!
+We took the Glitter Glue/Glitter Paint, outlined the star of the banner's tail and sprinkled the glitter on it. - Put it up in your front yard to let them know where the party is!